icopy-site/awesome-cn/docs/awesome/awesome-cl.md

   colorized text, horizontal lines, progress bars, (un)ordered lists and tables on ANSI-compliant terminals.
 [GPL3][2].
 * [cl-progress-bar](https://github.com/sirherrbatka/cl-progress-bar/) - progress bars, just like in Quicklisp !
 [MIT][200].
+  * and [progressons](https://github.com/vindarel/progressons), a progress bar on one line, for real an dumb terminals.
+MIT.

 Shells, shells interfaces
 -------------------------